SERG-Delft/hyperion/docs/advanced-examples.md

 This document has two sections.
 First, there is a list of plugins and example scenarios in which they may be used.
 These each describe the plugins workings on a simple level.
 The [plugin index](#plugin-index) has a full list of the plugins and the scenarios in which they may be used.

-Secondly, the (example pipelines)[#example-pipelines] section contains a set of example input payloads and the recommended set of plugins that can be used to transform them to the required output format.
+Secondly, the [example pipelines](#example-transformation-pipelines) section contains a set of example input payloads and the recommended set of plugins that can be used to transform them to the required output format.
 They are meant to be abridged versions of the [main Hyperion pipeline tutorial](/docs/hyperion-setup.md), and as such do not detail full configuration files but rather a list of plugins and references to their appropriate documentation.

 ## Plugin Index